Fluent

 • Output - 1 call for writing

-There are a couple of import details.
+There are a couple of important details.
 Line and Row operations can be mixed and matched, so long as a conversion is used, like parseCsv to convert to Row or print to convert to Line.
 For input and output, Pnyx expects only 1 call.
 However, it supports multiple inputs via the cat method, and multiple outputs via the tee method.

 Builder Pattern